Sciss/ScalaFreesound/README.md

 ScalaFreesound is a library to query the [Freesound audio database](https://freesound.org).
 It is (C)opyright 2010&ndash;2020 by Hanns Holger Rutz.
 All rights reserved.
 It is released under the [GNU Affero General Public License](https://git.iem.at/sciss/ScalaFreesound/blob/main/LICENSE) and comes with absolutely no warranties.
-To contact the author, send an email to `contact@sciss.de`
+To contact the author, send an e-mail to `contact@sciss.de`.

 Please consider supporting this project through Liberapay (see badge above) – thank you!

 ## requirements / installation

-This project currently builds against Scala 2.13, 2.12 using sbt (the last version to support Scala 2.11 was 1.19.0).
+This project builds with sbt against Scala 2.13, 2.12.
+The last version to support Scala 2.11 was 1.19.0.

 To link to it:

     libraryDependencies += "de.sciss" %% "scalafreesound"  % v

-The current version `v` is `"2.0.0"`
+The current version `v` is `"2.1.0"`

 Or to link to an individual module